Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 Send an amount from a specific address to a given address.
 All tls change will get sent back to the from_address

 Arguments:
-1. "from_address"       (string, required) The telestai address to send from.
+1. "from_address"       (string, required) The meowcoin address to send from.
-2. "to_address"            (string, required) The telestai address to send to.
+2. "to_address"            (string, required) The meowcoin address to send to.
 3. "amount"             (numeric or string, required) The amount in TLS to send. eg 0.1
 4. "comment"            (string, optional) A comment used to store what the transaction is for.
                              This is not part of the transaction, just kept in your wallet.